Impact

 Risk and Exploitability

 Because the vulnerability is accessible via an HTTP endpoint without requiring authentication, the attack vector is likely straightforward for remote actors.
-The EPSS score is not available, and the issue is not currently catalogued by CISA, but the lack of authentication and the potential for data leakage suggest a high risk level.
-Until remediation is applied, any system hosting the unpatched application could be used to exfiltrate confidential data.
+The EPSS score of 0.0003% indicates a very low probability of exploitation by malicious actors, but the CVSS score of 9.8 signifies critical severity.
+The issue is not catalogued by CISA, yet the lack of authentication and potential for data leakage suggest a high risk level for any system hosting the unpatched application.

 OpenCVE Enrichment